skypher/cerridwen/docs/http-api.rst

 .. http:get:: /v1/moon

-   Like the sun endpoint, but includes a lot more data that only makes sense for the moon.
+   Like the sun endpoint, but includes a lot more data in the response that only makes sense for the moon.

    **Example request**:

-   Get moon data for the current moment, including rise and set times for Berlin.
+   Get moon data for the current moment, including rise and set times for the Berlin area of Germany.

    URI: http://cerridwen.viridian-project.de/api/v1/sun?latitude=52.5&longitude=13.3